dawid-dahl-kreationsbyran/umain-test-store/README.md

 Make sure you've set the **theme_id** correctly in config.yml.

+This will download the theme into development directory.

 ## To work with a theme for development

 In Shopify, go Online Store/Themes and find the theme you want to use for development.
 Then press Customize and find the ID in the URL, for example: "125548593291".